 The Head of VATESI issues mandatory requirements as soon as the nuclear safety violations are detected in the activities of the licence or permit holder, taking into account the requirements for nuclear safety set by the Law on Nuclear Safety and other legal acts, as well as adhering to the nuclear safety requirements, the nuclear safety rules, the standards and the terms and conditions of the licence or permit.
 The type of mandatory requirements and their extent, on a case-by-case basis, have to be established upon evaluation of eventual threats, their impact on, scope of, and risk to residents, their property and the environment.
-The mandatory instructions have to be given on the basis of proportionality, justice, rationality and fairness.
+The mandatory requirements have to base on proportionality, justice, rationality and fairness.